Info about electrical plug adapters, power strips and voltage converters for Italy

 - Info on Living in Italy *, dated Sunday, November 13, 2005

-The above links are current.
-If anyone has any suggestions for other sites, please feel free to post your comment and I'll update this blog entry.
-For your specific interest, please search the web for further information using
+The above links as of this date are/were current.
+If anyone has any suggestions for any other additional web sites and/or links for reference, please feel free to post your comment and I'll update this blog entry.

-.Please note: I do NOT represent or endorse any of these links nor do I receive payment for listing them in my blog.
+Please note: I do NOT represent or endorse any of these links nor do I receive payment for listing them in my blog.

 Updated 21 May 2007: Recently, I have read on some travel web sites about which electrical plug adapters to buy for use in Italy: 2 prong or 3 prong?
 Please be aware that you can only use the 3 prong electrical plug adapter for Italy in an electrical outlet that has an 3 prong FEMALE power outlet receptacle.
 Whereas, the 2 prong electrical plug adapter can be used in an electrical outlet that has a 3 prong FEMALE power outlet receptacle and in other European countries.
 Remember: an international electrical plug adapter does not convert electricity!
 It just connects your USA 2/3 prong plug to the electrical plug configuration used in Italy.
 One more item to be aware of concerning the USA electrical plug.
 Many international electrical plug adapters only accept a 2 USA prong (Male) electrical plug UNLESS you buy an electrical plug adapter with a 3 prong (FEMALE) receptacle on it.
 This may be confusing to some folks and I suggest posting a message and I'll reply to it. ### – End 21 May 2007 update.